-This course involves finding a preceptor who is a registered dietitian and works privately (not for the University) in a nearby community or near your place of residence during the summer.
+This course involves finding a preceptor who is a registered dietitian and works privately (not for the University) in a nearby community or near your place of residence (if taken during the summer).
 You will need to begin searching and networking with professionals your junior year.
-It is best to take this course the summer between your junior and senior years, so that you can complete the externship in a reasonable time frame (6-8 weeks), rather than trying to complete it with a regular semester load.
+Some students choose to take this course during the summer between junior and senior years, so that it can be completed in a reasonable time frame (6-8 weeks), rather than trying to complete it with a regular semester load.
+However, it is important to work with your advisor to ensure you remain in compliance with Course Program of Study (CPOS) requirements to maintain financial aid.
 You will typically have a better experience and be able to observe more at the field site if you are going more than once or twice a week.
-It is suggested to take BIOL 305-OL and 306-OL in the first two summer terms so that you will have 7 credit hours (making you full-time and eligible to use financial aid during a summer term).
 You will be provided with an electronic copy of the C-N FCS Internship/Field Experience manual, which houses forms and evaluations that must be completed prior to or during the field experience.
 You will need to provide a copy of the manual for your field experience preceptor.
-There are forms that must to be completed and signatures obtained from all parties involved prior to starting the field experience, because Carson-Newman will provide a professional liability insurance policy on you are while enrolled in the course.
-More information will be provided at the annual FCS Internship/Field Experience Department Meeting.
+There are forms that must be completed and signatures obtained from all parties involved prior to starting the field experience, because Carson-Newman will provide a professional liability insurance policy on you are while enrolled in the course.
+The student may or may not receive monetary compensation for the field experience; this is a decision between the intern and the employer.

+More information will be provided at the annual FCS Internship/ Field Experience Department Meeting at the beginning of the fall semester.

-Please remember, when you are in a field experience, you are representing Carson-Newman, and therefore expected to uphold University policies and procedures that are published in the CN Eagle Student Handbook.
+Please remember, when you are in a field experience, you are representing Carson-Newman, and therefore expected to uphold University policies and procedures that are published in the C-N Eagle Student Handbook.
 You will want to wear a lab coat and/or nametag or follow any dress code policies the organization sets for you as a student extern.